advantageous/systemd-cloud-watch/README.md

 Improvements:

 * Added unit tests (there were none).
-* Added cross compile so I can develop/test on my laptop.
+* Added cross compile so I can develop/test on my laptop (MacOS).
 * Made logging stateless.
 No more need for a state file.
 * No more getting out of sync with CloudWatch.
 * Detects being out of sync and recovers.